 Note that there is a strict limit on the capacity of this course; see Registration for the details.

 At the end of the course, students:

-- Are able to write an essay discussing and interpreting the state of the art in the literature.
+* Are able to write a scientific essay discussing and interpreting the state of the art in the literature.